How Tech is Shaping the Future of Fashion

 The fashion industry is undergoing a critical transformation.
 Clothes manufacturers and designers are responding to customer demands for sustainability and ethics in new and exciting ways, and tech is at the forefront of the agenda.

 The sustainable fashion market is expected to be worth $9.81 billion by 2023, growing at a CAGR of 9.1%.
 It is no surprise, then, that many tech companies are investing their resources into improving this industry for the better.
 Read on to learn about the weird and wonderful products that will shape your future fashion experiences.

 With online shopping as the new normal, it seems that personalised shopping experiences are a thing of the past – or are they?
-Move beyond the endless scrolling and size inconsistencies with AI driven stylists.
-True Fit is a platform for footwear and apparel that deduces personal style, fit, and size of every consumer and matches it with data driven insights from thousands of fashion brands, making your shopping experience easier, and more accurate than ever.
+Move beyond the endless scrolling and size inconsistencies with AI-driven stylists.
+True Fit is a platform for footwear and apparel that deduces the personal style, fit, and size of every consumer and matches it with data-driven insights from thousands of fashion brands, making your shopping experience easier, and more accurate than ever.
 Not only does this make online shopping more enjoyable, but it ensures that you will only buy clothes that you love and fit you perfectly, reducing waste and extending the product’s lifecycle.

 IoT integrated clothing